 Start at Unity (Faders at 0 dB)

-You’ve probably noticed that the there are numbered markings between the fader and the track meter.
+You’ve probably noticed that there are numbered markings between the fader and the vu meter.
 These numbers represent the amount of dBs that the signal is being attenuated when you move the fader.

 You’ll see how the distance between -10 and +10 dB is nearly half the length of the fader, and the other half goes from -10 all the way down to infinity.
 The actual dB adjustments you make as you pull the fader get smaller the further down the meter you get.